MCDReforged/MCDReforged/docs/source/configure.md

 The list of directory path where MCDR will search for plugin to load

+MCDR also **adds these directories into `sys.path`** so plugins can import packages inside plugin folders directly

 - Option type: a list of string
 - Default value: